 The rest of this paper is organized as follows.
-In Section \ref{sec:method}, we introduce SLACC (sparse latent covariate-driven connectome) factorization, a low-rank sparse latent factor model, for decomposing and harmonizing multi-site functional connectivity matrices, along with a penalized Expectation-Maximization (EM) algorithm.
-In Section \ref{sec:sim}, we conduct extensive simulations to demonstrate SLACC's ability {to recover} true parameters and underlying connectivity patterns.
+In Section \ref{sec:method}, we introduce SLACC (Sparse LAtent Covariate-driven Connectome) factorization, a low-rank sparse latent factor model for decomposing and harmonizing multi-site connectivity matrices, along with a penalized Expectation-Maximization (EM) algorithm.
+In Section \ref{sec:sim}, we conduct extensive simulations to demonstrate SLACC's ability to recover true parameters and underlying connectivity patterns.
 In Section \ref{sec:data}, we apply our method to the resting-state fMRI data from the Autism Brain Imaging Data Exchange (ABIDE) study and compare its performance with other harmonization approaches.
-We conclude with a discussion of the merits of SLACC, its limitations and future extensions in Section \ref{sec:dis}.
+We conclude with a discussion of the proposed method in Section \ref{sec:dis}.